rybojones/rybojones.github.io/README.md

 This repository is used to maintain my personal website consisting of my personal and professional interests.

-It is an ongoing site and will probably always be a work-in-progress ;)
+It is an ongoing project and will likely be a continuous work-in-progress ;)